 - Poor eating habits that become lifelong

 - Lack of school readiness

-- Inability to learn at school
+- Learning difficulties at school

-- Early identification of potential nutrition problems
+- Early identification of potential nutrition problems for parents and communities

 - Parent referral to community resources